Home

 Children who have been taught to rely too heavily on reading strategies inconsistent with the nature of our written code eventually turn into guessers.
 Their reading is slow, inaccurate and labored.
 Fluency is poor and any chance of comprehension is gone as well.

 While picture cues, repetitive text and memory all have their appropriate places in reading they are NO replacements for learning the code and proper word attack strategies.
-Too often the teaching of these non-essential reading skills receives more time and emphasis than it should.
-We must explicitly incorporate reading activities into our reading teaching ensure they are developing the reading decoding skills needed to support their later literacy development.
+Too often the teaching of these non-essential reading skills receive more time and emphasis than they should.
+We must explicitly incorporate reading activities into our teaching to ensure children are developing the reading decoding skills needed to support their later literacy development.

 After all, what does decoding mean?
 “To break a code!”